 Dubbo NSW 2830

-- Only the motor vehicle tax is refundable.
-Other NSW registration charges such as the registration fee and number plate fee are not refundable.
+- Only the NSW motor vehicle tax is refundable.
+Other charges, such as the registration fee and number plate fee, are not refundable.

-- If you register your vehicle interstate under the same name as NSW, you'll incur a cancellation fee.
+- If you register your vehicle interstate under the same name as NSW, you'll incur a cancellation fee only.

 - If you register your vehicle interstate under a different name, you'll incur a transfer fee and cancellation fee.

 - Your cancellation and/or transfer fees will be deducted from your refund amount.

 - Visit the Transport for NSW website to view the current transfer and cancellation fees.